Big Three (tennis)

-At the Grand Slam tournaments, the trio are the all-time title leaders; Nadal and Djokovic have each won a record 22 majors, and Federer 20.
-Nadal has won a record 14 French Open titles, Djokovic a record 10 Australian Open titles, and Federer a record eight Wimbledon titles.
-They have each completed a Career Grand Slam by winning all four majors at least once, with Djokovic and Nadal completing it twice for a double Career Grand Slam.
-Djokovic has completed a non-calendar year Grand Slam, making him the only man in history to hold all four majors at once across three different surfaces.
+At the Grand Slam tournaments, the trio are the all-time title leaders; Djokovic has won a record 24 majors, Nadal with 22 and Federer 20.
+They have each completed a career Grand Slam by winning all four majors at least once, with Nadal completing it twice for a double career Grand Slam and Djokovic three times for a triple career Grand Slam.
+With their singles Olympic gold medals, Djokovic completed the Career Super Slam and Nadal achieved a Career Golden Slam.
+Djokovic has also completed a non-calendar-year Grand Slam, making him the only man in history to hold all four major titles at once across three different surfaces.
 Nadal and Djokovic have each achieved a Surface Slam by winning majors on hard, clay, and grass courts in a calendar year, making them the only male players in history to do so.
-The trio have each completed a Channel Slam, with Nadal having achieved it twice.
-At the ATP Masters tournaments, the trio are also the top-three title leaders; Djokovic leads with a record 38 titles, followed by Nadal with 36, and Federer with 28.
-Djokovic has achieved the Career Golden Masters by winning all nine active Masters tournaments, a feat he has completed twice.
-At the ATP Finals, they won 12 titles, with Federer and Djokovic winning a record six titles each.
+Each of the three has won a Channel Slam by winning the French Open and Wimbledon in the same calendar year.
+At the Masters tournaments, the trio are also the top-three title leaders; Djokovic leads with a record 40 titles, followed by Nadal with 36, and Federer with 28.
+Djokovic is the only player to achieve the Career Golden Masters by winning all nine active Masters 1000 tournaments, a feat he has completed twice.
+At the ATP Finals, they won 13 titles, with Djokovic winning a record seven titles, and Federer six.

-Representing their countries, the Big Four have played vital roles in leading their countries to victory at the Davis Cup, ATP Cup, and the Olympics.
-At the Davis Cup, Nadal helped Spain to win the title in five editions, Djokovic and Federer helped Serbia (2010) and Switzerland (2014) win their first title in the competition, and Murray helped Great Britain win the title in 2015.
+Representing their countries, the Big Four have played vital roles in leading their countries to victory at the Davis Cup, ATP Cup, Olympics, and Hopman Cup.
+At the Davis Cup, Nadal helped Spain to win the title in five editions (2004, 2008, 2009, 2011, 2019), Djokovic and Federer helped Serbia (2010) and Switzerland (2014), respectively, win their first title in the competition, and Murray helped Great Britain win the title in 2015.
 At the ATP Cup, Djokovic led Serbia to victory in the inaugural edition in 2020.
-At the Olympics, the Big Four have won five gold medals, two silver medals, and one bronze medal; Murray won a record two gold medals in singles and a silver in mixed doubles, Nadal won a gold medal in singles, following which he achieved a Career Golden Slam, and another gold in doubles, Federer won a silver medal in singles and one gold in doubles, while Djokovic won a bronze medal in singles.
-Federer is the only member to have won Hopman Cup for his nation, in 2001, 2018, and 2019.
+At the Olympics, the Big Four have won six gold medals, two silver medals, and one bronze medal: Murray won a record two gold medals in singles and a silver in mixed doubles, Djokovic won a gold medal and a bronze medal, both in singles, Nadal won a gold medal in singles and a gold in doubles, Federer won a silver medal in singles and a gold in doubles.
+Federer is the only member to have won the Hopman Cup with his national team, in 2001, 2018, and 2019.